venysssssssssss/AwsOverview/AWS EC2 EBS.md

 - EFS has a higher price point than EBS.
 - Can leverage EFS-IA for cost savings.
 - Remember: EFS vs EBS vs Instance Store.

-## 8.6.
-EFS Infrequent Access (EFS-IA)

-- **Storage class** that is cost-optimized for files not accessed every day.
-- Up to 92% lower cost compared to EFS Standard.
-- EFS will automatically move your files to EFS-IA based on the last time they were accessed.
-- Enable EFS-IA with a Lifecycle Policy.
-- Example: move files that are not accessed for 60 days to EFS-IA.
-- Transparent to the applications accessing EFS.

 # 9. Shared Responsibility Model for EC2 Storage